SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Proof of Proposition 3.1

 Now we complete the proof the Proposition 3.1.

-\paragraph{Hints} We observe that the integral term on the r.h.s. of Eq. (\ref{exactsolution-appendix}) appears to be a traditional integration problem, and we could use conventional numerical methods for solving integrals to evaluate it.
-However, caution must be taken when using such methods, given that the integrand is only an approximation of the scaled score function and its explicit expression is unknown.
-Therefore, traditional techniques may magnify the numerical error in these scenarios.
-Nonetheless, the DPM-Solver provides an inspiring example of how traditional algorithmic concepts can be combined with practical considerations to create numerical algorithms that are appropriate for diffusion ODEs.
+\paragraph{Hints} Eq. (\ref{exactsolution-appendix}) implies that the solution of the diffusion ODE can be decomposed into a linear part and a nonlinear part, and this structure arises from the use of the \emph{variation-of-constants} formula \cite{hale2013introduction}.
+The linear part can be computed analytically, while the remaining nonlinear part is an integral involving the neural network of score function evaluations.
+Compared with directly numerically solving the diffusion ODE, such decomposition method can reduce numerical errors and improve calculation accuracy because the linear part can be analytically computed, as demonstrated by DPM-Solver \cite{lu2022dpm}.
+Now, we observe that the integral term on the r.h.s. of Eq. (\ref{exactsolution-appendix}) appears to be a traditional integration problem, involving the score function as the integrand solely.
+Thus, we could use conventional numerical methods for solving integrals to evaluate it.
+However, caution must be exercised when employing these methods, as the integrand is merely an approximation of the scaled score function, and its explicit expression remains unknown, while the integrand involves some large-scale neural networks.
+Therefore, using traditional techniques to accelerate the sampling process of diffusion models may amplify the numerical error in such scenarios.
+Nonetheless, in the realm of diffusion models, we can draw inspiration from traditional numerical techniques to develop fast sampling algorithms suitable for diffusion models.